 - Connection for the Joy machine is limited to Bluetooth only while the Explore has the option for Bluetooth as well as USB.

-To sum it all up, it’s time to upgrade to the Explore 3 to enhance your Cricut experience.
+So, to sum it all up, it’s time to upgrade to the Cricut Explore 3 to enhance your Cricut experience.
 The Cricut Joy is great for the casual crafter but a simple upgrade will increase your cutting and designing speeds and leave you free to create even more than before.

 Which Cricut Should I Buy?
 The Cricut Explore 3 vs Explore 2.